-Before you buy any wet dog food, it makes sense to know everything you can about it.
-Knowledge makes the buying process go more smoothly.
-It’s also more likely you’ll find the right thing first time.
+Before you buy any wet or canned dog food, it makes sense to know everything you can about it.
+Knowing all about the dog food you’re searching for makes the buying process go more smoothly.
+It’s also more far likely you’ll find the right thing the first time around.

 Why choose canned dog food rather than kibble?

 It makes sense this would be the first thing you’d think of.
 It’s often hard to answer it too – after all, you’re not the one who is going to eat it.
 However, there are several reasons why some pet owners prefer to feed their dog a good quality canned food over dry food.

 - More moisture – if your dog doesn’t tend to drink too much, canned food could be a better option than dry.
 The increased moisture content is ideal, although you should always have a bowl of fresh water available for them, of course.

 - Better aroma – have you ever smelled kibble?
 While the high-quality stuff does have some aroma, it’s never as strong as the flavors you get from canned food.
 If your dog is fussy, they may prefer tinned food just because it smells nicer to them.